 The Care Quality Commission Confusion

-However, further reading of the ACOP L8 2.152 to 2.168 is entitled "Special Consideration for Health Care and Care Homes".
+Further reading of the ACOP L8 2.152 to 2.168 is entitled "Special Consideration for Health Care and Care Homes".
 This special consideration explains that you need to consider the people using the service and implement most if not all the guidance given in the ACOP L8.
 A vastly different recommendation in comparison to the advice given by the CQC in "Nigel's Surgery".
-These measure include but are not limited to flushing of outlets, regular temperature monitoring of the system (not just outlets), maintenance of TMV valves and much more.
-See our "Control & Prevention" page for more information on the measures you may need to put in place.
+These measures include but are not limited to the flushing of outlets, regular temperature monitoring of the system (not just outlets), maintenance of TMV valves and much more.

-In reality the risk of Legionella in a care of healthcare environment can never be "low" if you access the risk correctly and take service users into account as the ACOP L8 requires.
-If the risk can not be low then a "simple" risk assessment is not suitable and the level of competent to assess, control and prevent legionella becteria needs to be of a high level.
+In reality the risk of Legionella in a healthcare environment can never be "low" if you assess the risk correctly and take service users into account as the ACOP L8 requires.
+If the risk can not be low then a "simple" risk assessment is not suitable and the level of competence to assess, control and prevent legionella becteria needs to be of a high level.